davislf2/amazono/README.md

 Questions:

-1. How to debug if it doesnt' connect to MongoDB?

-2. Can I do npm and yarn in the same project?
+1. Can I do npm and yarn in the same project?

    ​